ivy-net/iv1/README.md

 mkdir -p incredible-squaring-avs/contracts/script/output/32382/
 cp iv1/eigenlayer/incredible.json incredible-squaring-avs/contracts/script/output/32382/credible_squaring_avs_deployment_output.json
 ```
-* With the files copied over, off-chain component of the AVS can be started with the following commands.
+* With the files copied over, off-chain components of the AVS can be started with the following commands.
 Please note, that they have to be run in the main folder of the AVS project.
 ```
 cd incredible-squaring-avs